vdsa7391/WA1-project/README.md

      - If logged in: shows matches played, username, user coins, and Logout button.
    - The body of / dynamically changes depending on the active game stage:
      - Stage 1: Game poster with description and “Play Now” button.
-     - Stage 2: Rules page with game instructions and “Start” button.
+     - Stage 2: Rules page with game instructions (differnt for Logged-in and Guest-user) and a“Start” button.
-     - Stage 3: The actual game component with a masked sentence, alphabet table, and a 60-second countdown timer.
+     - Stage 3: The actual game component with a masked sentence, alphabet table, abort button and a 60-second countdown timer.
      - Stage 4: Result page showing win/lose outcome, penalties/rewards with a "play again" button.

 - Route `/login`: Login page with a form for user authentication.
-Redirects to `/` if already logged in.
+Redirects to `/` if logged in.

 ## API Server